March 13, 2026

 You will also learn medical terminology, make effective medical decisions, and conduct various standard procedures, such as communicating with patients, reviewing medical history, and performing diagnostic tests.

 You’ll partake in supervised training in a real hospital in your last two years.
-This is where you’ll apply what you’ve learned and gain hands-on experience.
-You’ll participate in a rotation of different medical specialty areas, such as internal medicine, obstetrics, and gynecology.
+This is where you’ll apply what you’ve learned and gain hands-on experience, and participate in a rotation of different medical specialty areas, such as internal medicine, obstetrics, and gynecology.

 Step 4: Pass the United States Medical Licensing Examination

-During your time in medical school, it is strongly advised to pass the United States Medical Licensing Examination (USMLE).
-This is a three-step examination for medical licensure in the U.S, and each of these steps is taken at different points during your medical school education.
+You must pass the United States Medical Licensing Examination (USMLE) to qualify for medical licensure and progress through residency training.
+This is a three-step examination for medical licensure in the U.S., and each of these steps is taken at different points during your medical school education.

 USMLE Step 1